CWTSLeiden/cwts_covid/README.md

 * [Dimensions](https://docs.google.com/spreadsheets/d/1-kTZJZ1GAhJ2m4GAIhw1ZdlgO46JpvX0ZQa232VWRmw/edit#gid=2034285255) (last updated March 28, 2020):
 * [WHO](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/global-research-on-novel-coronavirus-2019-ncov) (last updated March 28, 2020)

 You will need to download these datasets and add them to a local folder in order to process them.
 We assume that you will have a local copy of the whole CORD19 dataset, and a `csv` file with publication metadata for Dimensions and WHO.
-Please see the notebooks below for more details.
+Previous releases of the Dimensions and WHO lists can be found in the [datasets_input](datasets_input) folder.
+Please also see the notebooks below for more details.

 *In the future, we might expand to more sources.*